 On Group Plans, in most circumstances, cover can commence immediately.
 Where further information is required, immediate cover may not be available until the information has been received and an offer made to you in writing.

-Your insurance premium is payable within 30 days of the start date of your policy.
+Your insurance premium is payable within 30 days of the start/renewal date of your policy to ensure continuity of cover and for claims payments to continue without interruption.
 If the premium is not received within 30 days, the policy will be automatically cancelled and no claims will be paid.
 Any eligible claims made will not be paid until premium payment is received.

 Premiums can be paid annually.
-At Expacare we try to help our clients spread the cost by offering half-yearly or quarterly payment instalments, subject to a 2% or 4% administration charge respectively.
-If you are living in the EEA, these changes will not apply.
+At Expacare we try to help our clients spread the cost by offering semi-annual or quarterly payment instalments, subject to a 2% or 4% administration charge respectively.
+If you have one of our Individual Policies and are living in the EEA, these changes will not apply.